Details

 A19: Currently, princessdoe.org is privately funded and will remain that way for

 the foreseeable future.
-The website and all activity relating to the 25th Memorial
+The website and all activity relating to the 25th and 30th

-Service were paid for with private funds.
-Zero tax dollars or other monetary
+Memorial Services were paid for with private funds.
+Zero tax dollars or other

-donations have been accepted to date.
-There are many "missing person/children"
+monetary donations have been accepted to date.
+There are many "missing

-causes to donate time and money to.
-One such suggestion is the National Center
+person/children" causes to donate time and money to.
+One such suggestion is the

-for Missing and Exploited Children.
-Their website can be found with the following
+National Center for Missing and Exploited Children.
+Their website can be found

 Q20: Where did the name "Princess Doe" originate?